New Testament: Establishing a critical text

 The textual variation among manuscript copies of books in the New Testament prompted attempts to discern the earliest form of text already in antiquity (e.g., by the 3rd-century Christian author Origen).
 The efforts began in earnest again during the Renaissance, which saw a revival of the study of ancient Greek texts.
 During this period, modern textual criticism was born.
 In this context, Christian humanists such as Lorenzo Valla and Erasmus promoted a return to the original Greek of the New Testament.
 This was the beginning of modern New Testament textual criticism, which over subsequent centuries would increasingly incorporate more and more manuscripts, in more languages (i.e., versions of the New Testament), as well as citations of the New Testament by ancient authors and the New Testament text in lectionaries in order to reconstruct the earliest recoverable form of the New Testament text and the history of changes to it.

 Relationship to earlier and contemporaneous literature

 Books that later formed the New Testament, like other Christian literature of the period, originated in a literary context that reveals relationships not only to other Christian writings, but also to Graeco-Roman and Jewish works.
+Most scholars understand the gospels as examples of Greco-Roman biography.

+Jewish Bible

 Of singular importance is the extensive use of and interaction with the Jewish Bible and what would become the Christian Old Testament.
 Both implicit and explicit citations, as well as countless allusions, appear throughout the books of the New Testament, from the Gospels and Acts, to the Epistles, to the Apocalypse.
+Some scholars estimate that more than 10% of New Testament is made up of citation or allusions to the Old Testament.
+Numerous examples are listed by researchers.